-- 3) One communication theory and praxis course: Communication 200 or 210. - 4) Twelve semester credits of communication electives.
+- 1) Three communication core courses: 100, 203, 260. - 2) Twelve semester credits of communication electives.
 Practicum and independent study coursework is not counted toward the minor.
 Eight semester credits of electives for the minor must be at the 300 or 400 level.